Home » Recipe Index » Recipe

 Savory Palmiers

-These Savory Palmiers will be your new FAVORITE Puff Pastry Appetizer.
-And let me tell you if you’re worried about making puff pastry for these, rest assured, you can use the frozen version found in the freezer section at the grocery store!
+These Savory Palmiers will be your new favorite puff pastry appetizer.
+And if you’re worried about making puff pastry for these, rest assured—you can use the frozen version found in the freezer section at the grocery store!

 What are Palmiers?